Skip to content

 When Your Detox Highways Become Traffic Jams

 Consider glyphosate, the world's most widely used herbicide.
-Recent studies show it doesn't just disrupt the shikimate pathway in weeds — it interferes with human cytochrome P450 enzymes, the liver's primary detox workhorses.
+Research shows it doesn't just disrupt the shikimate pathway in weeds — it interferes with human cytochrome P450 enzymes, the liver's primary detox workhorses.
 Simultaneously, it chelates essential minerals like manganese and zinc, which are cofactors for glutathione production.
 The result?
 Your body's master antioxidant system becomes depleted precisely when you need it most.

 But glyphosate is just one player in a symphony of disruption.
 PFAS chemicals — the "forever chemicals" found in everything from non-stick cookware to firefighting foam — accumulate in fatty tissues and interfere with thyroid hormone synthesis.
 Heavy metals like lead and mercury bind to sulfur-containing amino acids, disrupting protein folding and enzyme function.
 Volatile organic compounds (VOCs) from household cleaners and building materials overwhelm Phase I detoxification faster than Phase II can conjugate them, creating reactive intermediates more toxic than the original compounds.